 After working for a year as a grocer, James Cook gained an apprentice for a Quaker-owned shipping company.
 It was here that James Cook began learning the arts of navigation and seamanship.

 In 1755, he decided to try his luck in joining the Royal Navy.
 At the time, standards in the Royal Navy were very low.
-They were characterised by violent treatment of the men, and low standards of nutrition and health.
+They were characterised by the violent treatment of the men, and low standards of nutrition and health.
 Death rates amongst sailors was high.
 This was something that Captain Cook sought to change.
 When he gained his commission to captain a ship, he maintained goods standards of cleanliness and had exceptionally low rates of disease such as scurvy.
 He attributed this to his strict regime of cleanliness and sauerkraut.

 During the late eighteenth century, there was great interest in surveying unknown lands.
 After serving in the seven-year war with France, he was commissioned in 1768 by the Royal Society on a scientific expedition to the Pacific.